Dear Fellow Parent:

 You will not find any sales pitch or coercive, hard-core cajoling to hire us in the College Consumer Guide.

 Why?
-I’ve learned the hard way that our approach is not a good fit for everybody, particularly in those situations where I tell an entitled young lad – and, sadly, his parents – that, given his B plus average, mediocre standardized test scores and noncompelling (should be a word) extra-curricular activities, he’s not getting into Princeton or Stanford and should look at a different tier of colleges.
+I’ve learned the hard way that our approach is not a good fit for everybody, particularly in those situations where I tell an entitled young lad (or lass) – and parents – that, given his B plus average, mediocre standardized test scores and noncompelling (should be a word) extra-curricular activities, he’s not getting into Princeton or Stanford and should look at a different tier of colleges.

 Or that his college essay is not going to magically write itself…or be written by someone else (i.e., me)!

 I could go on, but you get the point – I find a lot of today’s kids “uncoachable” and have no interest in spending time with them, pounding a square peg into a round hole.